JoshDoody/fsn/_posts/2019-05-31-facebook-salary-negotiation.md

 layout: posts
 title: Facebook salary negotiation - How to negotiate a Facebook job offer
 headline: Got a job offer from Facebook?
 Here's how to negotiate it!
-excerpt: Here's how to negotiate your Facebook job offer including valuable tactics and common pitfalls to avoid.
+description: Here's how to negotiate your Facebook job offer including valuable tactics and common pitfalls to avoid.
 categories:
   - coach
 tags: